zhengpu-berkeley/domain-token-gpt2/progress/04_pilot_smoketest.md

 ## Executive Summary

 We successfully implemented and executed a complete end-to-end pilot experiment comparing **baseline** vs **mul_tokens** conditions.
 The pilot used a reduced compute budget (50M tokens pretrain, 3 epochs SFT) to validate the full pipeline before scaling up.

+**Important (staleness note):** later we discovered a nanoGPT → HuggingFace export bug (fixed in late 2025).
+Any pilot metrics that depended on the older export path should be treated as **directional/historical**, not source-of-truth.
+The main value of this doc is: “pipeline executed end-to-end on real hardware.”

 **Key finding:** Even with minimal compute, the mul_tokens condition showed **6.17% accuracy on multiplication table probes** vs **0% for baseline** — a small but encouraging signal that domain-specific tokenization may help with arithmetic.